-When you associate activation key with an image profile you are ensuring any image using the profile will use the correct software channel and any packages in the channel.
+Associate an activation key with an image profile to ensure the image profile uses the correct software channel, and any packages.

 7. Confirm with the [Create] button.

 Source format options

 • git/HTTP(S) URL to the repository

 URL to the git repository containing the sources of the image to be built.
 Depending on the layout of the repository the URL can be: